Create a recipe – Overview

 Other options for measures include:

-• Default measure – Select this box to make this common measure the default (or first) response in other recipes or food records where this recipe is used as an ingredient or food.
+- Default measure – Toggle this to make this common measure the default (or first) response in other recipes or food records where this recipe is used as an ingredient or food.

-• Copy measures from – Click Copy measures, then use the search box to find a similar food or recipe to base your common measures on.
+- Copy measures from – Click Copy measures & VCF, then use the search box to find a similar food or recipe to base your common measures on.

 Enable volume measures for a recipe